About Us

 OUR HISTORY

-During the period 1971-1973, the Advent Publishing House changed from letterpress machinery to litho (offset) machines.
-In 1993 the pressroom was equipped with the following presses: a two-color Heidelberg Speed master 102 – ZP, a one-color SOR, a one-color SORD, a one-color KORD 64, a two-color GTOZP, and a single-color GTO.
-The Prepress stripping department was equipped with one Kodak camera, five printing frames, one layout table, and one plate maker.
+During the period 1971-1973, Advent Publishing House changed from letterpress machinery to litho (offset) machines.
+In 1993 the pressroom was equipped with the following machines: a two-color Heidelberg Speed master 102 – ZP, a one-color SOR, a one-color SORD, a one-color KORD 64, a two-color GTOZP, and a single-color GTO.
+The prepress stripping department was equipped with one Kodak camera, five printing frames, one layout table, and one plate maker.
 The composing room had two Intertype machines, one proof press, and desktop publishing equipment.
-The Advent Press has the best equipped bindery in the country, with two guillotines, two folding machines, three sewing machines, two three-knife trimmers, a gathering pony, a gang-stitcher machine, a single stitcher, a pressing machine, a case-maker, a bundler, a Flow line, an end sheeting machine, a cold laminating machine, a Kolbus strawboard cutter and a Hot foil stamping machine.
+Advent Press has the best equipped bindery in the country, with two guillotines, two folding machines, three sewing machines, two three-knife trimmers, a gathering pony, a gang-stitcher machine, a single stitcher, a pressing machine, a case-maker, a bundler, a Flow line, an end sheeting machine, a cold laminating machine, a Kolbus strawboard cutter and a Hot foil stamping machine.4

 The old Heidelberg 10” x 15” Platen is still around but not in working condition.
 The old Wohlenberg 3-knife trimmer has been replaced with Perfecta SDY-1 and SDY-2.
-The press also has an MBO folder that can fold 30” x 40” and a smaller one for folding evangelistic such as VOP lessons and others tracts.
-Pastor Kingsley Osei has resolved that he will no longer purchase second hand equipment since his visit to Brazil last year and has kept his word by purchasing a new Champion thermal laminator, a Morgana FSN II for numbering and perforation of tithe and other receipt books, an Uchida collator, a Champion Case maker which we swapped with the old Flowline and Kolbus case maker, though we had to make some addition to the cost.
+The press also has an MBO folder that can fold 30” x 40” and a smaller one for folding evangelistic material such as VOP lessons and other tracts.
+The current administration has resolved, since the general manager’s visit to Brazil in 2017, that they will no longer purchase second hand equipment.
+They have kept their word by purchasing a new Champion thermal laminator, a Morgana FSN II for numbering and perforation of tithe and other receipt books, an Uchida collator, and a Champion Case maker which we purchased by swapping the old Flowline and Kolbus case maker, plus paying some money.
+The gang-stitcher, Muller Martini with 18 collating stations with five clamps, and two manual sewing machines are all in good shape, but there is hope of acquiring modern ones in the future.
+An automatic sewing machine Aster-Headop and a Kluge Hot foil stamping machine were acquired from the Review and Herald Publishing Association when they closed their printing press.10

-Just last week, 14th March, 2018, after our Executive Committee meeting, a brand new Heidelberg Stahlfolder was dedicated to the Lord along with the unveiling of a plaque for a two-storey, three-bedroom apartment for Advent Press officers and senior staff, an incinerator and a canteen for the staff.
+On March 14, 2018, after the Executive Committee meeting, a new Heidelberg Stahlfolder was dedicated to the Lord, and a plaque was unveiled for a two-story, three-bedroom apartment for Advent Press officers and senior staff, and an incinerator and a canteen for the staff.
+The factory floor has been tiled for easy movement of papers and completed jobs.11

 Why Choose Us